t9md/atom-paner/README.md

 # How to use

-* `paner:swap-item` to swap Pane Item with Adjacent pane Item.
+* `paner:swap-item` to swap PaneItem with adjacent PaneItem.
+* `paner:merge-item` to merge(or consolidate) PaneItem to adjacent PaneItem
-* `paner:maximize` to Maximize or de-Maximize current Pane Item.
+* `paner:maximize` to Maximize or de-Maximize current PaneItem.
 * `paner:very-top`, `paner:very-bottom`, `paner:very-right`, `paner:very-left` to move current Pane to very far direction.

 # NOTE